 As the population grows, certain milestones are achieved.
 With each milestone, new features and buildings are unlocked.
 The first milestone unlocks the ability to set taxes and create districts, which allow for quick management of policies and industrial specialisations.
 With each milestone comes a big fat wad of cash – with the idea that it be spent on the new buildings that have just been unlocked.

 Soon, education, waste disposal, health care, emergency services and public transport will be on the agenda, and the complexity will ramp up exponentially.

 Overlays upon Overlays

-One of the most important tools that Cities: Skylines make available to players are the information overlays.
-There’s one for everything, ranging from citizen happiness to crime rates to natural resource availability.
-This is one of the few things that SimCity did right, and it’s good that Colossal Order decided to implement their own take on overlays, as they’re a vital tool for players that display a great deal of information in a very clear and easy to understand way.
+One of the most important tools that the game makes available to players are the information overlays.
+There's one for everything, ranging from citizen happiness to crime rates to natural resource availability.
+This is one of the few things that SimCity did right, and it's good that Colossal Order decided to implement their own take on overlays, as they're a vital tool for players that display a great deal of information in a very clear and easy to understand way.